 At present, technologies and programs are not sufficient to prevent further erosion of biological resources.
 The problem of diversity loss has been recognized relatively recently, and scientists have just begun to focus attention on it.
-Progress is slow partly because basic research is poorly funded, and institutions are not organized to follow-up basic research with synthesis of results, technology development, and technology transfer.
+Progress is slow partly because basic research is poorly funded, and institutions are not organized to follow up basic research with synthesis of results, technology development, and technology transfer.
 The last reason implies a need for goal-oriented research.

-All too often, the Nation's current research programs related to biological diversity do not have a goal-oriented approach.
+Many of the Nation's current research programs related to biological diversity do not have a goaloriented approach.
 Institutional reward systems and prestige factors deter many scientists from engaging in work that translates basic science into practical tools.
 Several Federal agencies support basic biology and ecology research, but too little support exists for synthesis of the research into technologies.

-Improved links between research and management systems, that is, technology transfer, can increase efficiency, effectiveness, and ability for maintaining diversity, For example, understanding how to maintain and propagate wild endangered species has been preceded by efforts to maintain domestic species.
-Perhaps the most dramatic linkage is embryo transfer technology developed for livestock now being adapted for endangered wildlife, Similarly, plant storage technologies developed for agricultural varieties, such as cryogenics and tissue culture, may be valuable tools for maintaining rare or threatened wild plant species, even if only as backup collections.
+Improved links between research and management systems, that is, technology transfer, can increase efficiency, effectiveness, and ability for maintaining g diversity.
+For example, understanding how to maintain and propagate wild endangered species has been preceded by efforts to maintain domestic species.
+Perhaps the most dramatic linkage is embryo transfer technology developed for livestock now being adapted for endangered wildlife.
+Similarly, plant storage technologies developed for